csci450-comparch/assg03/README.md

 special routines for a user to get access to I/O devices and I/O routines.

-The `trap` instruction takes a single 8 bith `TRAPVECT`.
+The `trap` instruction takes a single 8 bit `TRAPVECT`.
 There is a macro already defined that extracts the low 8 bits to determine which trap vector was invoked.
 The trap vector is simply an 8 bit number or code that in theory the operating system can use to loop up or direct